Keyfactor/sectigo-metadata-sync/README.md

 ## Overview

-This tool automates the synchronization of metadata fields between Sectigo and Keyfactor.
-It performs two primary operations:
+This tool performs the synchronization of metadata fields and their contents between Sectigo and Keyfactor.
+It has two modes of operation:

 1. **SCtoKF** – Synchronizes custom fields and contained data, and additional requested data from Sectigo into Keyfactor.
 2. **KFtoSC** – Synchronizes custom field data from Keyfactor back to Sectigo.

-Fields listed in `fields.json` that do not already exist in Keyfactor will be created automatically.
+Fields listed in `fields.json` that do not already exist in Keyfactor will be created automatically if they do not already exist, and updated otherwise.
 > **Note:** Certificates must already be imported into Keyfactor for metadata synchronization to work.
-The tool does *not* import certificates themselves.

----
+The tool does *not* import the certificates themselves, and functions separately from the Sectigo Gateway.
+The tool does not need to be installed on the same server as Keyfactor Command or the Sectigo Gateway, but needs API access to both Command and the Sectigo SCM API.

 ## Installation and Usage

 1. **Prerequisites**
-   * .NET 9 or newer runtime.
+   * .NET 9 runtime, installed through the hosting package.
    * A valid Sectigo account with API access credentials.
-   * A Keyfactor account with API access credentials.
+   * A Keyfactor account with API access credentials for use with basic authentication, or OAuth token retrieval data if OAuth authentication is used (see OAuth login section in this manual for specific details).
-   * The following config files filled in within the config sub-directory:
+   * The following config files set up within the `config` sub-directory:

      * `config.json`
      * `fields.json`
      * `bannedcharacters.json`, which will be generated during the first run if needed.

-   * The tool has been designed for Keyfactor 25.1, but was tested as compatible with older versions.
+   * The tool has been designed for Keyfactor 25.3, but has been tested as compatible with older versions.

-2. **Running The Tool**
+2. **Running the Tool**
    ```powershell
    SectigoMetadataSync.exe sctokf
    ```